erciitb/frosty-winter-2021/Episode 1 - The Blind Bot.md

 ### Mode of Submission

 The submission link is attached below.
-Add ```bot_avoidance.py``` to a Google Drive folder and submit the link through the form.
+Add ```bot_avoidance.py``` to a Google Drive folder and submit the link to the folder through the form.

 [Submission Link](https://forms.gle/V8uFe4nnEHsCqm9T9)